swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 This is a bad approach for three reasons:

-1.  **Not scalabile**.
+1.  **Not scalable**.
 Imagine you need to print characters of a string that is hundreds of letters long.
 It might be easier just to type them in manually.

 2.  **Difficult to maintain**.
-If we want to decorate each printed character with an ansterix or any other character, we would have to change four lines of code.
+If we want to decorate each printed character with an asterix or any other character, we would have to change four lines of code.
 While this might not be a problem for short strings, it would definitely be a problem for longer ones.